a

 VCE Programs

 Year 10 students have the opportunity to undertake a VCE Unit 1 and 2 subject as part of their Year 10 course.
+This option is best suited to students who:

-• Are well organised, with demonstrated time management and work completion record.
+• Are well organised, with demonstrated time management and work completion record

 VET Programs

 Year 10 students have the opportunity to commence a VET Certificate as part of their Year 10 course.
+This option is suited to students who:

-• Would like to gain an industry qualification
+• Wish to gain an industry qualification

-• Enjoy practical based learning environments;
+• Enjoy practical-based learning environments

 • Want to obtain part-time work in an industry